How to Make Money from Blogging

 If you don’t like the sound of marketing, think of it as promotion.
 All you’re doing is telling people about the great articles you’ve written.
 If you’re proud of what you’ve created, this shouldn’t feel at all sleazy.

-And whether you like it or not, it’s the best way to get people to your blog in the beginning (and beyond).
+And whether you like it or not, it’s the best way to get people to your blog at the beginning (and beyond).
 All the popular bloggers will tell you the same thing.

-Getting traffic from Google in the first six months is tough (the best option during the early days is social media (Pinterest, Twitter, Facebook, Instagram, LinkedIn) and emailing people to let them know you exist – also known as outreach).
+Getting traffic from Google in the first six months is tough (the best option during the early days is social media (Pinterest, Twitter, Facebook, Instagram, LinkedIn) and emailing people to let them know you exist).

-As long as you stay within Google’s Webmaster Guidelines and don’t get caught selling links or doing anything dodgy, the largest search engine in the world will eventually send you traffic.
+As long as you stay within Google’s Webmaster Guidelines, create content people want to read, and don’t get caught selling links or doing anything dodgy, the largest search engine in the world will eventually send you traffic.

 2 ) Freelance blog writing